Art and culture for Helsinki residents, with partners

 All art and culture awards are granted without application.

-The City of Helsinki’s Culture and Leisure Committee annually grants a culture award to an accomplished artist as recognition of significant artistic achievements and/or important work that promotes culture in Helsinki.
+The Helsinki Culture Award is awarded annually by the Culture and Libraries Sub-committee of the City of Helsinki’s Culture and Leisure Committee to an accomplished artist as recognition for significant artistic achievements and/or important work that promotes culture in Helsinki.
 The award amount is 15,000 euros.

 Helsinki Culture Award Winners: